 I am going to use Zoom as an example here but these video-conferencing platforms (that you can use for Online teaching) all have a whiteboard feature:

-So, to given an example using Zoom, you would take these steps.
+So, to give an example using Zoom, you would take these steps.

 Using a Whiteboard in Zoom